GVersteeg/RepData_PeerAssessment1/PA1_template.md

 ##      41    8841   10760   10770   13290   21190       8
 ```

-Obviously the mean of all daily steps appears to be **10.770** steps per day,
+The mean of all daily steps is **10.770** steps per day, while the median is
-while the median is **10.760** steps/day.
-Also visible is the fact that there are
+**10.760** steps/day.
+Also visible is the fact that there are 8 days with no
-8 days with no step registration at all.
+observations (registration of steps) at all.

 ## What is the average daily activity pattern?
 Now we want to take a look at the daily activity pattern using the average
 number of steps taken in each time interval.
 Looking at the variable 'interval'
 we see that the intervals vary from 0 (00:00-04:59) up to 2355 (23:55-23:59).
-These 288 (60*24/5) values will be the time-series used for the activity
+These 288 (60 minutes * 24 hours / 5 minutes) values will be the time-slots
-pattern, while we compute the mean of the daily number of steps for each of
+used for the activity pattern, while we compute the mean of the daily number
-these intervals (ignoring any NA-values).
+of steps for each of these intervals (ignoring any NA-values).

 ```r